danielharrington06/COMP0002-C-Programming/README.md

-# COMP0002 – C Programming Practice and Experiments
+# COMP0002 – C Programming

 This repository contains my C programming work for the first half of the **COMP0002** module at **UCL**.
 It includes a mix of assignment code, practice exercises, and general experimentation as I learn the language and test different ideas.